+Wash the clothing in the hottest water temperature recommended for the fabric, using your favorite laundry detergent (a formula with enzymes, or "bio" detergent, is best, but others should work, too).
 Hot water—or at least very warm water—can make a big difference when removing a fishy smell.
-Wash your clothing in the hottest water temperature recommended for the fabric.
 Be sure to check the care label to confirm that the fabric can take it.

-To minimize shrinkage after a hot or warm wash, give the fabric a gentle tug while it's still wet (to stretch the fibers a bit), then line-dry the garments rather than machine drying.
-Be aware that some fabrics shrink in hot or warm water, whether they're line-dried or not.
+To minimize shrinkage after a hot or warm wash, give the fabric a gentle tug while it's still wet, to stretch the fibers a bit.
+You will be line-drying the clothing, but be aware that some fabrics shrink in hot or warm water, whether they're line-dried or not.

 If the clothing still smells fishy, you may have to try a more intense soaking.
-Fill a large bucket with very warm water.
-Add baking soda, laundry detergent, or a commercial laundry odor-eliminator product.
+Fill a large bucket with very warm water, and add baking soda, laundry detergent, or a commercial laundry odor-eliminator product.
 Place the clothing in the bucket and cover it with a clean white towel to keep the clothing submerged.
-Soak for 30 minutes to 1 hour.
-Wash the clothing normally and then try line-drying it in direct sunlight.
+Soak for 30 minutes to one hour.
+Wash the clothing as usual, then line-dry it in direct sunlight.